0x-federicO/0x-federicO/README.md

 Here's a _fullstack web dev_ based in Torino - Italy

-I like learning new tech. things, and I am keen on Agile/Lean methodologies, these days I have a _focus_ on Go, rust and Clj -
+I like to learn/apply new tech. things, and I am keen on Agile/Lean methodologies, these days I have a _focus_ on Go, rust and Clj -

 [Gists](https://gist.github.com/federico-cagliero) 🏮